 AHIW: Microcosmic Orbit by Noel Ed De Leon with Erika Tan

-Bagri Foundation presents the final of three live-streamed conversations as part of Microscosmic Orbit by Noel Ed De Leon, winner of the Lectures & Courses category for our At Home in the World Open Call.
+Bagri Foundation presents the final of three live-streamed conversations as part of Microscosmic Orbit by Noel Ed De Leon, winner of the Lectures & Courses category for our At Home in the World Open Call on Facebook Live.

 Curated by Eva Bentcheva, this project activates De Leon’s attic into a ‘microcosmic orbit’ of exchange.
 He invites guests into his attic virtually to connect its contents and respond via their own work around “being at home in world” and being “multi-positioned” across Southeast Asia, the UK and Germany.
 Since 2012, De Leon has sought to build conversations and collaborations with artists, art historians and curators across Britain, Germany, Holland, France and the Philippines who share an interest in invisible histories connecting Europe and Asia.
 As there is a wide range of objects in his collection – from original equipment from the First and Second World Wars collected in Britain and the Philippines, to found objects, tribal artefacts and remnants of artworks – De Leon made a selection of objects around three core themes.